Thoracolumbar spine trauma usually occurs as a result of high-energy trauma (e.g., road traffic accidents, falls from

 May occur spontaneously in patients with osteoporotic, neoplastic, or metabolic disorders of the spine.

-Initial on-the-scene evaluation involves performing a primary survey with ABC assessment with C-spine immobilization and hemorrhage control.
+Initial on-the-scene evaluation involves performing a primary survey with ABC assessment with spinal motion restriction and hemorrhage control.

 It is important to evaluate and assess thoracolumbar fractures for instability.

 If surgical intervention is indicated, early surgery is recommended.